arturmpinho/coffeeinsider/README.md

 ##### Overall content
 [Libre Frankline](https://fonts.google.com/specimen/Libre+Franklin "Google Fonts")

 In my opinion, these 3 fonts work very well together.
 From the bold, easy-readable and attractive [Montserrat](https://fonts.google.com/specimen/Montserrat?query=mont "Google Fonts") font to be used in the Main Headings, creating an interesting contrast with the [Lora](https://fonts.google.com/specimen/Lora?query=lora "Google Fonts") font in the sub-headings and finilizing wth the overall content font, [Libre Frankline](https://fonts.google.com/specimen/Libre+Franklin "Google Fonts"), which embeeds itself very well with the first two.
 Also, this font reflects reliability, which is of extreme importance when developing a business website.

 #### Icons

+Throuhg out the website, I will be using icons provided by [FontAwesome](https://fontawesome.com/ "FontAwesome").

+The icons uses are self-explanatory and aid the navigation of the user by bringing an intuitive imagery to the website.

 #### Colors